milahu/collapseos/recipes/trs80/README.md

 the address being edited.
 Punch in the stuff with a space in between each byte and end the edit session with `x`.

-But wait, it's not that easy!
-You see those `0xffff` addresses?
-They're placeholders.
-You need to replace those values with your DCB handle for `*cl`.
-See below.

 ## Getting your DCB address

-In the previous step, you need to replace the `0xffff` placeholders in `recv.asm` with your "DCB" address for `*cl`.
+In the previous step, you need to set `COM_DRV_ADDR` to your "DCB" address for `*cl`.
 That address is your driver "handle".
 To get it, first get the address where the driver is loaded in memory.
 You can get this by running `device (b=y)`.
 That address you see next to `*cl`?  that's it.
 But that's not our DCB.

 To get your DBC, go explore that memory area.
 Right after the part where there's the `*cl` string, there's the DCB address (little endian).
 On my setup, the